This post deals with the issue of acquiring permanent residency in Poland based on marriage to a Polish citizen.

 A foreigner legally residing in Poland must submit the application no later than on the last day of a legal stay.
 In other words, the foreigner should apply for permanent residency on or before the last day of validity of their temporary residence card or visa.

-- Current copy of marriage act – not older than three months
+- Current copy of marriage certificate – registered in the Polish Civil Registry Office (Urząd stanu cywilnego) and not older than three months

-- Photocopy of ID card of Polish citizen
+- Photocopy of your Polish spouse’s ID card

 What are the fees for a permanent residence permit in Poland?